 After setting out onto the pans on a game drive, you arrive at camp site [nothing there!] and get set up before enjoying a barbecue.
 And without you even noticing it gets so dark, that the Milky Way lights up the sky like neon lights.
 There is virtually no light pollution over the salt pan so you’ll get one of the clearest and impressive night skies you can imagine!
 It’s hard to imagine how silent it can get, but the salt pan is probably one of the most soundless spots in the whole world.
-If you are skeptical about sleeping out there without any protection around you, but as you watch shooting stars pass by you will silently glided into a state of delicious sleep, that you will awake completely fresh and new before sunrise the next morning.
+If you are skeptical about sleeping out there without any protection around you, just watch some shooting stars pass by and you are sure to glide into a state of delicious sleep!

 The Gallery of additional images...